Saint Isidora: Behavior

-By all accounts, Isidora maintained a pattern of erratic behavior for which the other sisters at the monastery considered her "insane" or "demon possessed".
-In the Lausiac History, Palladius writes that Isidora “feigned madness and possession by a demon”, though no examples of her behavior are provided.
-However, her behavior was enough to alienate her from the other sisters and due to this perception of “madness” she was treated with derision and open contempt, sometimes being beaten for her behavior.
+By all accounts, Isidora maintained a pattern of erratic behavior for which the other sisters at the monastery considered her insane or possessed by a demon.
+In the Lausiac History, Palladius writes that Isidora “feigned madness and possession by a demon”, although no examples of her behavior are provided.
+However, her behavior alienated her from the other sisters and she was treated with derision and open contempt, sometimes beaten for her behavior.

-Palladius writes that Isidora was detested to the point that the other sisters would not eat with her (something that she purportedly preferred).
-It was noted that none of the four hundred sisters ever saw Isidora “chewing” (eating a formal meal) during the years of her life.
-Rather Palladius writes “she never sat at table, nor partook of a piece of bread, but wiping up the crumbs from the tables and washing the kitchen pots she was content with what she got in this way”, suggesting that Isidora subsisted mainly on crumbs left behind from the other sisters and the dishwater she used for cleaning.
-Palladius also writes that despite everything, “never did she insult any one nor grumble nor talk either little or much, although she was cuffed, insulted, cursed and execrated.”
+Palladius writes that Isidora was detested to the point that the other sisters would not eat with her, which she purportedly preferred.
+It was noted that none of the 400 sisters ever saw Isidora eating a formal meal.
+Palladius writes that "she never sat at table, nor partook of a piece of bread, but wiping up the crumbs from the tables and washing the kitchen pots she was content with what she got in this way", suggesting that Isidora subsisted mainly on crumbs left behind from the others' meals and the dishwater that she used for cleaning.
+Palladius also writes that despite her behavior, "never did she insult any one nor grumble nor talk either little or much, although she was cuffed, insulted, cursed and execrated."

-Referenced in all accounts of Isidora, is that her madness or possession was “feigned” or a matter of pretend.
-Isidora's dedication to her Christianity led her to manifest the words of St. Paul who wrote “Whosoever of you believes that he is wise by the measure of this world, may he become a fool, so as to become truly wise.”
-The implication being that Isidora's commitment to her faith lead her to outwardly act as an afflicted person (keeping her true intentions to herself), while inwardly her suffering for the sake of being a “fool” became an act of worship.
+In all accounts of Isidora, her madness or possession was feigned or a matter of pretense.
+Isidora's dedication to Christianity led her to manifest the words of St. Paul, who wrote: "Whosoever of you believes that he is wise by the measure of this world, may he become a fool, so as to become truly wise."
+This may explain her affectations, as she kept her true intentions to herself while inwardly her suffering for the sake of being a fool became an act of worship.